technicianted/straggler/README.md

-Stagger - A pod staggering controller
+Straggler - A pod staggering controller
 ---

-Stagger is an in-cluster controller that can be used to stagger starting of pods across multiple namespaces and controllers in order to control thundering herd effects in large-scale systems.
+Straggler is an in-cluster controller that can be used to straggler starting of pods across multiple namespaces and controllers in order to control thundering herd effects in large-scale systems.

 A typical scenario is where large number of pods need to be created rapidly.
 This typically puts pressure on resources as all of them rush to do things like image pulls, data downloads and even pressure the API server.

-Stagger provides multiple staggering policies.
+Straggler provides multiple staggering policies.
 Policies define matching pods, a grouping key and a pacer.
 Pods are matched using label selectors.
 A grouping key is a jsonpath expression that gets applied to pod specs.
 They key places all pods in a single staggering group.
 Finally, each staggering group has a defined pacer that controls how fast the pods are started.

 ### Building